 Although the deputy chairman of this group and the franchisee of the two Betta outlets in Bateman’s Bay and Ulladulla, Domini McClelland agrees to this but also believes that technological advancements should not diminish the face to face customer service since it is a good way of sales and marketing.

 According to him, Betta’s new online presence will become more important and necessary step if only it forms a wider and more comprehensive strategy.
-The online platform should provide exceptional service as compared to the other strategies and the general shopping medium, offering the company the possibility to sell more efficiently products from all product ranges: fridges, freezers, dishwashers, electrical ovens, TVs and audio, cooling and heating, vacuums, small appliances, even computers and mobile devices, a rich product catalogue.
+The online platform should provide exceptional service as compared to the other strategies and the general shopping medium, offering the company the possibility to sell more efficiently products from all product ranges: fridges, freezers, dishwashers, electrical ovens, microwave ovens, TVs and audio, cooling and heating, vacuum cleaners, washing machine, small appliances, even computers and mobile phones, a rich product catalogue.

 The deputy chairman personally feels that the growth of most online businesses is as a result of the failure of retailers to look for their customers.
 Since a lot of clients are tired of the poor services they receive and they have now opted for the online platform because they know the kind of treatment they will find on a computer.
 To him, retailers can be blamed a bit for the growth of the online business platforms.